What is celiac disease?

 Exercise.
 Like muscle, bone is living tissue that responds to exercise by becoming stronger.
-The best kind of activity for your bones is weight-bearing exercise that forces you to work against gravity.
-Some examples include walking, climbing stairs, and dancing.
+The best kinds of activities for your bones are weight-bearing and resistance exercises.
+Weight-bearing exercises force you to work against gravity.
+They include walking, climbing stairs, and dancing.
 Resistance exercises – such as lifting weights – can also strengthen bones.
 These and other types of exercise also strengthen muscles that support bone, enhance balance and flexibility, and preserve joint mobility, all of which help reduce the likelihood of falling and breaking a bone, especially among older people.

 Medication.
-Several medications are available to prevent and treat osteoporosis, including: bisphosphonates; estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMS); calcitonin; parathyroid hormone; estrogen therapy; hormone therapy; and a RANK ligand (RANKL) inhibitor; and tissue-selective estrogen complex (TSEC).
+Several medications are available to prevent and treat osteoporosis, including: bisphosphonates; calcitonin; estrogen (hormone therapy); estrogen agonists/antagonists (also called selective estrogen receptor modulators or SERMs); parathyroid hormone (PTH); parathyroid hormone-related protein (PTHrp); RANK ligand (RANKL) inhibitor; and tissue-selective estrogen complex (TSEC).

 NIH Osteoporosis and Related Bone Diseases ~ National Resource Center

 Toll free: 800-624-BONE (2663)